 How to use VLOOKUP in Google Sheets

 Now that you understand the function better, let’s actually get into the nuts-and-bolts of using VLOOKUP.
 Here are several ways you can use VLOOKUP in Google Sheets.
+Also, see our video tutorial above for a full walkthrough on how to use VLOOKUP.

 1. VLOOKUP within the Same Google Sheet